2017 Grant Recipients

-A total of over $47,000 in grants were awarded by Operation Our Town for the 2016 grant cycle to the following prevention and treatment programs:
+A total of over $47,000 in grants were awarded by Operation Our Town for the 2017 grant cycle to the following prevention programs:

 Altoona Area School District Foundation: Project SOAR (Study, Overcome, Achieve, Reward)

-Identifies students who will receive financial assistance to pursue a post-secondary education, given that they meet program guidelines and participate fully in the program.
+Will fund supplies and program materials for students that have been identified to receive financial assistance to pursue a post-secondary education, given that they meet program guidelines and participate fully in the program.

 Big Brothers Big Sisters of Blair County: One-to-One Youth Mentoring